Rishi Sunak promises to use Tory conference to set out long-term vision for UK

 Ahead of the conference, Theresa May became the third former Tory prime minister to urge him not to scale back the major transport project following interventions from Boris Johnson and, according to reports, David Cameron.

-Another former prime minister, Mr Sunak’s direct predecessor Liz Truss, is also expected to use a speech at a rally on the fringes of the conference on Monday to call for corporation tax to be cut to 19% to drive economic growth.
+Another former prime minister, Mr Sunak’s direct predecessor Liz Truss, is also expected to use a speech at a rally on the fringes of the conference on Monday to call for corporation tax to be cut to 19 per cent to drive economic growth.

 Reports have suggested that some Cabinet ministers could use the conference to begin positioning for the next leadership contest, with one eye on the opinion polls currently suggesting the Tories could be in Opposition by this time next year.

-Home Secretary Suella Braverman used a newspaper interview to criticise celebrities who spoke out against her speech on migration, made in the United States last week.
+Home secretary Suella Braverman used a newspaper interview to criticise celebrities who spoke out against her speech on migration, made in the US last week.

 Mrs Braverman, who has been tasked with helping to deliver Mr Sunak’s pledge of stopping boats of migrants from crossing the Channel, told the Mail On Sunday that celebrity critics were “out-of-touch pampered elites” who were “virtue-signalling”.

-In her Stateside intervention, the Home Secretary called for the reform of international treaties, such as the United Nations’ Refugee Convention and the European Convention on Human Rights (ECHR), arguing that their definitions of what an asylum seeker is needed to be tightened.
+In her Stateside intervention, the home secretary called for the reform of international treaties, such as the UN Refugee Convention and the European Convention on Human Rights (ECHR), arguing that their definitions of what an asylum seeker is needed to be tightened.

 No 10 has regularly stated that it remains confident in its legal case for sending asylum seekers arriving via the Channel back to their country of origin or to Rwanda, a policy which is currently being challenged in the Supreme Court.